ThorstenBr/Apple_III_ROM_Adapter/README.md

 # Apple III ROM Adapter (B9 ROM)
-This project contains the design for an adpater the Apple /// "B9" ROM (the main ROM).
+This project contains the design for an adpater the Apple /// "**B9 ROM**" (the main system ROM to boot the 6502 CPU).
 The adapter allows to replace the stock 4K ROM with a custom programmable 27C64 EPROM or 28C64 EEPROM (8K).
 (The Apple III supports two 4K ROM bank, though the original ROM was only 4K.)
 The adapter is useful to replace the stock Apple /// ROM with a variant providing additional features - such as bootstrapping from